We're Looking for a Few Good Therapists

 - We use our supervision times to go beyond case consultation and administrative supervision.
 We strive to create communities of clinicians who can know each other thoroughly enough to be honest, vulnerable, and supportive with each other.

 - We organize ourselves in smaller units.
-We think of ourselves as a collective of 7 communities working together toward similar goals.
-Those 7 are our leadership team, our support staff, our Yorkville staff, our Sandwich staff, and then we have 3 groups of St Charles clinical staff.
+We think of ourselves as a collective of smaller communities working together toward similar goals.
+Some of those communities are our leadership team, our support staff, our Yorkville staff, our Sandwich staff, and our St. Charles clinical staff.

 If you are interested in reading more about the "Centennial Distinctives" download the PDF.